Marshlands Conservancy: Mission

-Early history
+Early history (Precontact - 1966)

-Archaeological evidence supports the presence of a vibrant Indigenous peoples population at the location for thousands of years.
+Archaeological evidence supports the presence of a vibrant Indigenous peoples population at the Conservancy for thousands of years.
 Findings include the identification of pre-contact deposits from the Archaic and Woodland periods.
-Elements of the land, such as the field, were regularly cleared in the 1600s by colonial residents.
-Prior to that, it is believed that Indigenous stewards cleared brush to prevent reforestation and facilitate hunting and agriculture.
+It is believed that Indigenous stewards cleared brush to prevent reforestation and facilitate hunting and agriculture.
+They were attracted by plentiful fishing areas and freshwater streams.
+Historic shell middens of oyster and clam shells support their activities there.